bvda/sw4bed-01/assignments/assignment4/README.md

 1. Create a folder named after your group name, eg. `assignment-4 2` and add the following artifacts:
     - Solution folder
 2. Add a file `participants.txt` and insert a new line for each participant with the AUID and full name of each member separated by a whitespace
-3. Add `participants.txt` to the folder where your Docker files are located
+3. Add `participants.txt` to the root directory where your project folder is located
 4. Archive and compress the folder using one the following formats: `zip`, or `gzip/tar`.
 All other formats (`rar`, `7z`, etc.) will result in a request for resubmission
 5. The filename should be named `<AUID_PARTICIPANT_1>-<AUID_PARTICIPANT_2>-<AUID_PARTICIPANT_3>.<ARCHIVE_COMPRESS_FORMAT>` _Example: Alice Alison with AUID `au01248` and Bob Bobson with AUID `au84210` creates a compressed archive named `au01248-au84210.tar.gz` and uploads that to Brightspace_